digital-asset/daml/docs/source/app-dev/authorization.rst

 They are useful for scenarios where an application's rights change dynamically over the application's lifetime.

 User access tokens do not encode rights directly like custom Daml claims tokens.
-Instead, user access tokens encode the participant user on behalf of which the application is issuing a request.
+Instead, these tokens encode the participant user whose behalf the request is issued.

 When handling such requests, participant nodes look up the participant user's current rights before checking request authorization per the  :ref:`table above <authorization-claims>`.